Let Mommy Sleep has been providing nurturing, overnight care to newborns and evidence based education to their parents since 2010.

 Do the Nurses & Caregivers sleep while they are here?

 NO!
-We do not sleep while caring for your child.
+We do not sleep in your home.
 Sleeping would mean we are not safely monitoring your baby or responding to their needs in a timely manner.
-There's no way to control whether someone is "lightly" sleeping or heavily sleeping so we just don't do it at all.
+There's no way to control whether we are "lightly sleeping" or heavily sleeping so we just don't do it at all.

 What licenses and insurance do you have?